morrilet/TutorialWorldGenerationWiki/Facet-Production.md

 And now for some fun with metadata.
-As mentioned before, need to provide surface height information so that our rasterizer can read this data and put blocks & players in the right place.
+As mentioned before, we need to provide surface height information so that our rasterizer can read this data and put blocks & players in the right place.
 Fortunately, the engine provides us with a facet definition for this, `SurfaceHeightFacet` - a 2d representation of the surface of the world.
 Each (X; Y) position holds the value of the height of the surface.

 Let's start with a skeleton class:
 ```java